cpxlabs/lillys-box/app/docs/OAUTH_INDEX.md

 # Google OAuth Implementation - Complete Documentation Index

 Welcome!
-This index helps you navigate all documentation related to the Google OAuth authentication implementation in the Pet Care Game.
+This index helps you navigate all documentation related to the Google OAuth authentication implementation in Lilly's Box.

 ## 📚 Documentation Map